 Boats are the most common way of getting to Crab Island.
 Currents are too strong to swim there.
 Oftentimes, large groups will rent a pontoon boat and split the cost.
 Another option is to do an excursion.
 There’s a Crab Island shuttle that will take people to and from the Island.
 People also enjoy taking jet skis and kayaks there while some people prefer renting private charters.
 If this is the route you want to take, the best place to find these excursions and watercraft rentals are at the Destin Harbor.
 If planning to stay an entire day at Crab Island, renting a pontoon is the strongly recommended option.

 Crab Island isn’t one of the most popular spots in Destin for no reason.
-The activities are endless.
-Crab Island offers water volleyball and inflatable slides, trampolines, and obstacle courses.
-Keep in mind you will have to pay for these specific activities though.
-Although most people would pack their own food and drinks, Crab Island does have floating food vendors and restaurants.
+There are many activities, such as relaxing on your boat, jamming out to music, cooling off on a float, renting a paddleboard from a local vendor, or even fishing!
+Keep in mind you will have to pay for some of these specific activities though.
+Although most people would pack their own food and drinks, Crab Island does have floating food vendors and restaurants occasionally.
 Most people love Crab Island for nothing more than the environment.
 If you want to be with everyone then go near the center and anchor down.
 Or you can feel free to anchor far away from crowds and do your own thing.
 Fishing, swimming, and tanning are all highly encouraged.
 The possibilities are limitless at Crab Island!

-Crab Island is the exact model of family friendly.
+Crab Island is family-friendly.
 They encourage visitors to bring their entire family out.
-Inflatable slides and obstacle courses attract the kids plus the environment is perfect for children.
+The water is rather shallow toward the center and can be a great place for kids to have a good time in waist deep water.
+We recommend paying attention the current tides & weather at all times and making sure your children stay within site.
 Crab Island will bring the best out of you and your family.
 In case of an emergency, there are police boats that patrol the area.
 Nonetheless, All age groups have something to do at Crab Island!

 Crab Island is open 24 hours, but the best time to go is during the day.
 The activities and food vendors will be open and that’s also when most people will be there.
 Furthermore, if you’re hoping to go when the water looks the best, go during high tide.
 Especially the first couple hours after high tide.
 Clear waters from the Gulf of Mexico move over Crab Island.
 When the tide goes out, Crab Island gets the bay water with grass which causes the green tint to the water.
 The two best months for high tides are May and June.
 The most common time for the high tide is 9 to 10 AM.
 You can check the tide charts on local weather apps or online.